Phd Project

 Course objectives:

-The educational objectives of the Doctorate include, as an integral part of the path, the achievement of skills relating to the organization and management of the research activity, including the drafting of projects, the presentation and discussion of the results obtained, the drafting of reports and publications. research, the deepening of problems relating to intellectual property and technology transfer, necessary skills, both within public and private research structures, for a researcher who wants to compete in the world of work.
+The educational objectives of the Doctorate include, as an integral part of the path, the achievement of skills relating to the organization and management of the research activity, including the drafting of projects, the presentation and discussion of the results obtained, the drafting of reports and publications, the deepening of problems relating to intellectual property and technology transfer, necessary skills, both within public and private research structures, for a researcher who wants to compete in the world of work.